 Yes these can all work… Despite having a different approach behind them – fear, handling, reward –they share common ground.
 This is that this training happens to the dog – the dog isn’t part of the ‘training conversation’ where the dog can chose what to offer and learn what is ‘right’.

-Clicker training is different.
 It acts like a conversation between you both since the dog sees it as a game where they try to earn rewards from you by working out what you want – therefore the dog plays an active role in the training session rather than being ‘lured’ with food or manhandled into position.
 This is about real learning.

 The dog has to use his brain to think about what he is being rewarded for – he tries out various behaviours from his repertoire and then when the one we want him to repeat gets offered, we click and then reward him.
-The reward acts as a “thank you for playing” rather than a “please do it as I have a treat for you…” or “do it now”.
+The reward acts as a reinforcer to encourage the behaviour to happen again.

 Dogs learn by working out what is rewarding – even if we inadvertently reward the wrong things.
 So, touching your dog when he jumps up at you is rewarding him for jumping and actually reinforces the behaviour.
 Or, you could reward him for doing something other than jumping up – doesn’t have to be sitting, it could just be keeping all 4 paws on the floor.
 The clicker allows you to pinpoint the exact moment that the dog gets it right.
 This makes it far quicker for the dog to work out what you want.